Amazing Uninhabited Island

 If you're ready to head out on your own, you can check tides and head over in your kayak or canoe.
 Single and tandem kayaks are also available to rent at Island Excursions.
 Once you get to Pritchards, you'll enjoy the peace and quiet of the island while strolling, shelling and exploring.

 One of Beaufort County's most nested beaches, Pritchards Island is host to Loggerhead Sea Turtles between May and October.
-A group of dedicated volunteers patrol the island during nesting season to protect, mark and relocated nests when necessary.
+A group of dedicated volunteers patrol the island during nesting season to protect, mark and even relocate nests when necessary.
+Learn more about loggerheads - they're truly amazing!